 | South Sudan | ~2.3M | ▲ Rising |

 Source: IOM Missing Migrants Project.
-These figures represent only recorded deaths — the true number is estimated to be significantly higher.
+Recorded deaths and disappearances only — the true toll is estimated to be significantly higher.
+2026 figure is year-to-date (mid-June).

 | Indicator | Figure | Source |